aarset89/JS_HTML_CSS_LightDimmerOverInternet/README.md

 If you take a look, you can find some files.

 To make it works, you should install into Raspberry a web server called Webiopi.

+Now I'm working to inprove the user interface to make it feel more confortable and auto-adjustable to use in Smart devices.